raymondworkshop/iSpeaking-Speaking-and-Improving/notes.md

 #### 2019-06-12
   * training a module
     - errors
-  * will talk with Dr. Lam about the plan
+  * talk with Dr. Lam

 #### 2019-06-11
   * setup the training env